Epidemic model on a network: analysis and applications to COVID-19: Confinement and deconfinement

 \section{Confinement and deconfinement}

 Since there is no vaccine for COVID-19 disease and the mortality is relatively high, many countries put in place a confinement or measures to reduce the movement of the population.
-China confined the Hubei region around January 22, Italy confined its population on March 9, France on March 17, \dots In the middle of the epidemic, Spain and France reached a situation like the one shown in Fig. \ref{fr5avril} (data obtained from the website \cite{france}) where some regions are highly infected while others have fewer cases.

-The graph to be studied now is a graph containing the main cities like the one for Mexico \ref{g6}.
-The confinement can be modeled by \\ (i) reducing the capacity $N_j$ of each node $j$ and therefore $\alpha_j$ \\ (ii) reducing the diffusion $\epsilon$, ie the travel between nodes